ned-chambers/Improving_public_service_response_times_with_NYC311_data/README.md

 ![Dashboard page 1 - Overview](images/dashboard_1_overview.png)

 2. **Resolution times:**
-- Provides a global breakdown of resolution times for NYC 311 service requests in 2023.
+- Provides a global breakdown of resolution times for NYC311 service requests in 2023.
 - A stacked bar chart shows the percentage of the total number of service requests for each resolution time category (0-5 hours, 5-10 hours, 10-24 hours, 24-48 hours, >48 hours, and negative response times).
 - A horizontal 100% stacked bar chart allows users to see the breakdown of resolution time categories for each borough.
 - Long resolution times (>48 hours) are shown in black, while erroneous “negative” response times are shown in red.